juneding76/cherry-studio/README.md

 # GiltStudio

-GiltStudio is a desktop client that supports for multiple LLM providers, available on Windows, Mac and Linux.
+GiltStudio is a desktop client that supports multiple LLM providers and is available on Windows, Mac, and Linux.

 # 🌟 Key Features